udata setup instructions

 Running the project for the first time

 You need to initialize some data before being able to use udata.
-The following command will initalize database, indexes, create fixtures, etc.
+The following command will initialize database, indexes, create fixtures, etc.

 udata init